Topological complexity of n points on a tree

-Now, consider a cell $c=\{e,c_2,\dots,c_n\}$ which contains some edge $e.$ If there is some vertex $v$ in $c$ which has the property that $\iota(e_v)=\iota(e)$ and $\iota(e)<v<\tau(e),$ then $e$ is said to be \emph{order-disrespecting} in $c.$ Otherwise, the edge $e$ is \emph{order-respecting} in $c.$ An example of 3 different cells in $UD^2(\Gamma)$ with $\Gamma$ as in Figure \ref{fig:VertexOrdering} is given below.
-The vertices/edges which are to be included in a cell $c$ are labeled; all unlabeled vertices and edges are not included in the cell.
+Now, consider a cell $c=\{e,c_2,\dots,c_n\}$ which contains some edge $e.$ If there is some vertex $v$ in $c$ which has the property that $\iota(e_v)=\iota(e)$ and $\iota(e)<v<\tau(e),$ then $e$ is said to be \emph{order-disrespecting} in $c.$ Otherwise, the edge $e$ is \emph{order-respecting} in $c.$ Figure \ref{fig:Cells} gives examples of 3 different cells in $UD^2(\Gamma)$ with $\Gamma$ as in Figure \ref{fig:VertexOrdering}.
+The vertices and edges which are to be included in a cell $c$ are labeled; all unlabeled vertices and edges are not included in the cell.
 In the left cell, the vertex 3 is blocked, since $e_3$ intersects the edge labeled $e.$ Also, the edge $e$ is order-disrespecting since $\iota(e_3)=2=\iota(e)$ and $\iota(e)=2<3<\tau(e)=6.$ In the middle cell, the vertex 10 is blocked, but 9 is unblocked.
 In the cell on the right, the vertex 16 is blocked, but $f$ is order-respecting, since although $\iota(e_{16})=\iota(f),$ we have $\tau(f)=13<16.$